watertap-org/watertap/docs/technical_reference/flowsheets/seawater_RO_desalination.rst

         * Desalination (``m.fs.desalination``): contains all the unit models needed to represent the pumping, reverse osmosis (RO), and energy recovery device (ERD) processes.
         * Post-treatment (``m.fs.posttreatment``): includes post desalination disinfection, remineralization, and storage unit models.

-    Outside of these, the there is a feed, distribution, landfill, and disposal block that are placed directly on the flowsheet.
+    Outside of these, there is a feed, distribution, landfill, and disposal block that are placed directly on the flowsheet.
     ``Translator`` blocks are added with appropriate constraints and ``Arc`` are used to connect the unit processes in the proper order.
     Finally, default scaling factors are set and scaling factors are calculated for all variables.